 The guessing game does not work in digital marketing.
 The ad budget and the audience for the ad, the best text for CTA, and the button placement, among other decisions, are based on the analytic results and your SEO reports.
 SEO is indeed the first step in getting sales through digital marketing efforts.

 Content is the fuel on which all the digital marketing campaigns run.
 Whether it is a social media marketing campaign, SEO campaign, email marketing campaign, every module you work on needs content to drive it.

 The major content portions that can drive sales are as follows.

-Social Media platforms have realized the importance of eCommerce; that’s why they offer a special ‘buy now’ or ‘visit store’ button on the pages so that people can directly purchase from social media platforms.
-It’s a great way to get customers if you can write the right words to entice the page audience.
-A well-maintained social media profile and page gives good vibes to the visitors.
+Social Media platforms have realized the importance of eCommerce; that is why they directly offer a special ‘buy now’ or ‘visit store’ button on the pages to purchase from social media platforms.
+It is a great way to get customers to write the right words to entice the page audience.
+A well-maintained social media profile and the page give good vibes to the visitors.
 Along with this, share the content on your social media pages that users can share further.
 This increases your reach.
 Include videos and pictures, along with text in social media posts.

-Landing pages for specific products/services work well if you follow the right methods of building the landing page and writing content for it.
+Landing pages for specific products/services work well if you follow the right methods of building the landing page and writing content.
 Keep all the information above the webpage fold.
 Allow the users to scroll only if more information is required.
 However, keep the content of a landing page crisp.
-The content should be enough to give an insight into what’s on the other side of the page.
+The content should be enough to give an insight into what is on the other side of the page.
 Have a form on the page with minimum required fields.
 Choose the appropriate CTA button.

-Stay tuned to LiveHive Blog to explore more on digital marketing, driving sales, business development, and more.
+Stay tuned to LiveHive Blog to explore digital marketing, driving sales, business development, and more.